laurab1/auto_farm/README.md

-# auto_farm
+# Autonomic farm

-A c++ implementation of the autonomic farm pattern.
+A c++ implementation of the autonomic farm pattern, provided with some examples.

-The framework is header only.
-An example is provided, compile it using make and run it with ./mini_test [nworkers].
+This framework is header only.
+To compile tests you are provided a makefile.